Home | Schedule | Assignments | Grades | Conduct |

 We will focus primarily on how ideologies of gender, race, class, sexuality, ability, capitalism, and nation are constructed in both early and recent animated Disney films.
 Of course, these Disney films are cultural products; they were created within particular historical and cultural contexts.
 As such, we will study how their creative circumstances yielded their particular intersections of racism, sexism, classism, colonialism, and imperialism, though we will also consider how audiences can interpret these popular culture texts in ways not necessarily designed or even forethought by Disney.

 Always arrive five minutes early to class lectures, not only because we will start promptly but also because late arrivals are extremely disruptive.
 If you must arrive late, always use the back door to enter the room quietly and then sit quietly on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
-Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates or talk back to the screen loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film viewing and class lecture to prepare for your quizzes, class discussions, and exams.
+Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film viewing and class lecture to prepare for your quizzes, class discussions, and exams.
 You may wish to bring a penlight to classes to help you take notes in the dark.
 Anyone behaving disruptively during class will be asked to leave.

 1. Elizabeth Bell, Lynda Haas, and Laura Sells, eds., From Mouse to Mermaid: The Politics of Film, Gender, and Culture.
 Indiana UP: 1995.
 (ISBN 978-0253209788) e-book available online via CSU Library